relax-js/relax/README.md

 ### Relax - A Promise Based State Management Library
-The redux you know and love - evolved.
+A spin-off of Redux.
 Rewritten from scratch to simplify how you manage state.
 No more action types, switch statements, middleware, and especially no reducers!
 Plus it's tiny: `1.31 kB` gzipped

 - [Example Code](https://github.com/relax-js/relax/tree/master/examples)
 - [Setup](#create-store)